Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Background: diffusion models

 \subsection{Null-text optimization}

-Null-text optimization (NTO) \cite{mokady2023null} addresses the issue of DDIM inversion with CFG leading to visual artifacts and reduced editability of the inverted noise vector.
-NTO initializes $\tilde{z}_T = z^*_T$ using the sequence of noisy latent codes $z^*_T, \ldots, z^*_0$ produced by DDIM inversion, where $z^*_0 = z_0$.
-It then optimizes the timestamps $t = T, \ldots, 1$ with a fixed guidance scale (e.g., $w = 7.5$) by minimizing:
+NTO \cite{mokady2023null} addresses the issue of DDIM inversion with CFG leading to visual artifacts and reduced editability of the inverted noise vector.
+It initializes $\tilde{z}_T = z^*_T$ using the sequence of noisy latent codes $z^*_T, \ldots, z^*_0$ produced by DDIM inversion, where $z^*_0 = z_0$.
+Then, it optimizes the timestamps $t = T, \ldots, 1$ with a fixed guidance scale $w$ by minimizing:

 Here, $z_{t-1}(\tilde{z}_t, \emptyset_t, \mathcal{C})$ denotes a DDIM sampling step using $\tilde{z}_t$, the unconditional embedding $\emptyset_t$, and the conditional embedding $\mathcal{C}$.
 At each step, $\tilde{z}_{t-1}$ is updated as $\tilde{z}_{t-1} = z_{t-1}(\tilde{z}_t, \emptyset_t, \mathcal{C})$.
 With the optimized noise $\tilde{z}_T = z^*_T$ and unconditional embeddings $\{\emptyset_t\}_{t=1}^T$, the input image can be de-noised while retaining editability.